-25. Absolute silence must prevail during each performance.
+25. Absolute silence must prevail during each performance – this is most important in the Music and Speech Arts Venue.
 In moving about the venue, competitors must do so quickly and must not move or talk during the performance or adjudications.

 26. If an entrant has to withdraw from a class for any reason, please notify NIFPA in advance.
 We have a FB page where messages can be left and our website, www.nifpa.org has contact information or email email@example.com.

 Closing Date for Entries: NOVEMBER 15TH by 10:00 PM – No exceptions